min2ha/ukwa-site/content/target/81380/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: PM's compromises a 'concern' for cabinet ministers

 Cabinet ministers raised concerns about potential compromises with the EU over Brexit at a No 10 meeting on October 11th 2018.
 They were thought to fear the UK would stay in a form of customs union with the EU for an unlimited period, if a trade deal cannot be done in time.

 .